Last updated: June 20, 2026

 What’s the difference between blinkers on and blinkers off as a bet signal?

 First-time blinkers on is a stronger positive signal than blinkers off, but both are worth noticing.
-Blinkers on for the first time means the trainer has identified a specific focus problem and is addressing it.
+Blinkers on means the trainer identified a specific focus problem and is addressing it.
 Blinkers off means one of two things: the blinkers were causing anxiety and the trainer is backing off, or the original problem resolved and the equipment is no longer needed.
 A horse whose blinkers are removed after a pattern of running too fast early and stopping may actually run a better, more relaxed race without them.

 Do all racehorses need blinkers?